First Tank Guide Tank Logo

 How do I Adjust the Setting of the Heater in My Fish Tank?

-Non-preset heaters are much less expensive than their preset counterparts - often as little as half the price.
-If you choose a non-preset heater, you should avoid adjusting the thermostat setting until you have the heater set up in the tank and are ready to monitor and properly adjust the thermostat.
+Non-preset aquarium heaters are less expensive than their preset counterparts - often as little as half the price.
+If you choose a non-preset aquarium heater, you should avoid adjusting the thermostat setting until you have the heater set up in the tank and are ready to monitor and properly adjust the thermostat.
+Even though these heaters are not "pre-set," they are usually set to about the correct temperature anyway.

 Setting Your Aquarium Heater or Chiller